MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-arrange-fields-in-rows-and-columns-using-gridlayout-control.md

 ---
-title: Arrange Fields Using GridLayout Control
+title: Arrange Fields Using Grid Control
 description: Fields in a FastTab are arranged automatically.
-Use GridLayout control to manually set up rows, columns, span fields across, and show or hide captions. ms.custom: na ms.date: 10/01/2019 ms.reviewer: na
+Use Grid control to manually set up rows, columns, span fields across, and show or hide captions. ms.custom: na ms.date: 10/01/2019 ms.reviewer: na